Image

 Container Friendliness

-OpenJDK 17+ recognizes cgroup limits, right-sizes the heap, and exposes metrics to Prometheus.
+OpenJDK 17+ recognizes cgroup limits, right-sizes the heap, a sign of how far enterprise Java tooling has advanced, and exposes metrics to Prometheus.
 Small containers (256–512 MB) routinely handle production traffic, and native images push memory usage even lower.

 Observability and Operations